Low Latency Streaming: Improve Video Latency & Live Stream With no Delay!

 High-End Live Streaming Encoder

-Using a quality live streaming encoder that can capture and encode efficiently will help achieve low latency streaming.
+Using a quality live streaming encoder that can capture and encode efficiently will help achieve low-latency streaming.
 This can require high-end hardware on set to encode live video.
 One can also use an effective codec or decrease the frame rate of the video being encoded.

 High-Quality Live Video Transmitter